Normal Advanced Search

 ANDas in the example.

-c:>=1 AND (t:"machine learning" OR a:"machine learning")Papers that contain "machine learning" and are cited at least once.
+c:>=1 AND t:("power grids" OR a:"power flow")Publications that contain the keyword-phrase "power grids" or "power flow" in their titles and are cited at least once.

-authors:keyword to specify a set of authors in your search.The keyword usage follows the same rules of all the previous operators and they can be combined together.
+authors:operators to specify a set of authors in your search.The keyword usage follows the same rules of all the previous operators and they can be combined together.

-au:("jon ander novella") AND y:>=2018All papers since 2018 that contain Jon Ander Novella as an author.
+au:"Florian Krammer" y:>=2018All publications since 2018 that contain Florian Krammer as an author.